You Learn From Good Businesses and Bad Trades

 So I learned something from that trade: think about the exact scenario you’re betting on, and think about the precise ways that scenario could change.
 “Dividend futures” are an abstraction, but any one year’s contract is a bet on what happens in that specific year.
 Now that we live in 2020, The Year Of Rescaled Y Axes, I’m aware of that.

 A more concrete lesson is to use stop-loss orders.
 A stop-loss is an order to sell something you own if it drops or to buy something you’re shorting if it rises.
 I’m deeply philosophically opposed.
-If you thought the stock was cheap at $20, and you precommitt to automatically selling your position at $18, that’s totally irrational.
+If you thought the stock was cheap at $20, and you precommit to automatically selling your position at $18, that’s totally irrational.
 What I’ve realized is that stop losses are irrational in a fixed, known quantity; you’re committing to buy high and sell low.
 But anyone with a losing position is arbitrarily irrational.
-A stop loss option is a put option on your own self-destructive insanity.
+A stop loss order is a put option on your own self-destructive insanity.

 A stop-loss is not a portfolio-management tool; it’s a psychological management tool.
 What you should do with every position is ask yourself if you’d size up the trade at the current price, and exit if the answer is no. In practice, that’s a hard question to answer accurately when you’re down.
 Many of the best investors do sell their losers, but usually because the stock has dropped in response to fundamentals and they’ve recognized this.
 (Anchoring bias is real, and momentum effects persist: stocks are a little more likely to underreact than overreact to important news, so the stock that looked cheap at $20 might be expensive at $18.)
 Value investors generally don’t use stop losses, but the difference between bad ones and great ones is that the great ones don’t keep adding to positions when they don’t work out; a bad value investor is someone who ends up with 100% of their money in Kodak, which had a low P/E all the way down to zero.